ccloc

 Type: double

 Defines the end of the noise window if envelope is enabled.
 The mean is computed from the noise window and removed from the whole envelope.
 This value is relative to the first P arrival.
-If not given then noiseEnd is set to signalBegin + 1.
+If not given, noiseEnd is set to signalBegin + 1.
 The minimum mean of both defined noise windows is used finally.

 profile.$name.noise2Begin